mojitba/ISMS-for-SoSecureSwitch/Access Control Policy.md

 5.2 **Account Management (Provisioning & Deprovisioning)**

 * All account requests must be submitted via the formal provisioning workflow and approved by the asset owner or delegated approver.
-Evidence: IAM_Provisioning_Log.csv.
+Evidence: IAM_Provisioning_Log_Q4.csv.
 * New accounts are assigned the minimum privileges required; group membership controls privilege.
 * Accounts for contractors/third parties are time-limited and tied to contract terms; extension requires re-approval.
-* HR must notify IT Ops within 4 business hours of termination/role change; IT Ops must revoke or adjust access within 8 business hours for leavers and 24 hours for role changes (exceptions approved by ISMS Manager).
-Audit evidence: Offboarding_Checklist.xlsx.
+* HR must notify IT Ops within 4 business hours of termination/role change; IT Ops must revoke or adjust access within 4 business hours for leavers and 8 hours for role changes (exceptions approved by ISMS Manager).
+Audit evidence: Offboarding_Checklist_Q4.csv.

 5.3 **Authentication & Identity Management**

-* Centralized SSO/IAM (A-SRV-004) is the authoritative identity store.
+* Centralized SSO/IAM (A-SRV-005) is the authoritative identity store.
 All interactive and privileged logins must use SSO where supported.
 Design: `Authentication_SSO_Design.md`.
 * Multi-Factor Authentication (MFA) is mandatory for: all admin accounts, privileged users, remote access, and any external-facing application used for bank interaction.
 Evidence: MFA_Enrollment_Report.csv.
 * Passwords or secrets used by services must follow the Secrets Management Standard and be stored in a centralized vault (HSM/KMS for crypto secrets).
-Evidence: KMS_Policy.pdf.
+Evidence: KMS_Policy.md.

 **5.4 Privileged Access Management**

 * Privileged accounts (domain admin, DB admin, HSM custodians, release manager) must be controlled via a PAM solution with session recording, approval workflow and just-in-time (JIT) capability.
 Evidence: PAM_Config_Export.json.
 * Use dedicated admin workstations / bastion hosts for all privileged administrative tasks; no general-purpose browsing or email on those workstations.
 Evidence: Admin_Workstation_Baseline.md.
 * Privileged sessions must be recorded and retained as evidence for audits.
 Evidence: Privileged_Session_Recordings.zip.
-* Privileged account reviews must occur quarterly; attestations stored in Privileged_Access_Policy.xlsx.
+* Privileged account reviews must occur quarterly; attestations stored in `Privileged_Access_Attestation_Q4.csv`.

 **5.5 Service & Machine Accounts**